spicy-oil/tag-dqn/README.md

 When the MDP environment and its parameters (e.g. $\delta E$, $\mathit{\Delta} E$, $\mathit{\Delta} I$) differ drastically from the four case studies (e.g. data from different spectrometers or spectral resolutions), training a new reward function instead of ours (`data/envs/reward.pth`) is considerable.
 But this would need sufficient number of known levels for sufficient number of training MDP state transitions.
 In the paper, we trained using only Co II expert MDP state transitions, and results for Co II was the best.
 Training using initial MDP states of the Nd II-III case studies were not possible due to small number of known levels.
 Inevitably, the trained reward function was less ideal for Nd II-III as their theoretical calculations, line list, and human experts were different.

-In MDP reversal for reward training, `spec_range` is ignored to include the entirety of the line list, ensuring the line list contains all known lines.
+In MDP reversal for reward training, `spec_range` is ignored to include the entirety of the line list, ensuring the line list contains all known lines (and their ambiguous matches).
 In case some known lines are from completely different spectral range (not in the line list), we could remove them while ensuring known level subgraph remain connected, this might also be impossible so line list augmentation (adding simulation lines) might be an option.
 In some cases, we expect getting the right reward function to be the most challenging step for running TAG-DQN effectively, followed by preparing the term analysis state graph.

 If necessary, the reward function can be changed with relative ease in `tag_dqn/dqn/dqn_reward.py`.
 The NN model for $D$ is `NNReward()`, input features are created by `NN_reward_input()` using graph features.